tjfinney/ANTTV.code/README.md

 ## Introduction

-*ANTTV.code* is one of a set of repositories relating to analysis of New Testament textual variation:
+This is one of a set of repositories relating to analysis of New Testament textual variation:

 [ANTTV.book](https://github.com/tjfinney/ANTTV.book)